bbauska/CS198.1x/readme.md

 	style="width:5in;height:2.8368in" />
 </p>

-So now that we’re familiar with mining pool schemes, we can talk about the pros and cons of mining pools.
+Now that we’re familiar with mining pool schemes, we can talk about the pros and cons of mining pools.

 The pros of mining pools are that they give individual and smaller miners the opportunity to make profit without waiting decades to get payment.